cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/08-subqueries/subqueries.rst

        WHERE books.book_id = editions.book_id)
     ;

 Note: if you run the statement above, you will update most books to have a ``NULL`` publication year - when the subquery returns zero rows, the result is interpreted as ``NULL``.
-(Do not panic if you executed this statement - changes are only made to a copy of the data.
+(Do not worry if you executed this statement - changes are only made to a copy of the data.
 You can obtain an unmodified copy of the database by refreshing your browser window.)
 You can modify the statement to only update rows for which we have editions data using another subquery:

 ::